lechuk47/ghcontrib/README.md

 ```

 # Production Deployment
 A ServerLess approach fits the project requirements and have a lot of flexibility on the system management, deployment and costs.
 The following diagram shows a possible arquitecture based on AWS Api Gateway, AWS Lambda and Redis.
-As the github API has strong rate limits, the system is designed to do the minimum requests to Github API
+As the Github API has strong rate limits, the system is designed to do the minimum requests to it

 ![Deployment](docs/Deployment.png)